Foroughmo/CogniEdu/README.md

 <img width="380" alt="Screenshot 2024-08-06 at 8 16 15 PM" src="https://github.com/user-attachments/assets/40adf45a-bd13-4ce6-80aa-2cf9ea1c7df9">
 </p>

 Now that Nick is equipped with CogniEdu, he is able to integrate all his educational platforms, follow Ed's tailored study plans, and organize his course materials.
-Slowly but surely, Nick has become a happier college student, able to manage all his commitments and became more organized and motivated then ever as his academic performance improves.
+Slowly but surely, Nick has become a happier college student, able to manage all his commitments and become more organized and motivated than ever as his academic performance improves.

-Now it's your turn to give CogniEdu a chance!
+Now it's time to give CogniEdu a chance!

-# References <a name="References"></a>
-Gitnux. (n.d.).
-College student time management statistics.
-Retrieved from https://gitnux.org/college-student-time-management-statistics/#:~:text=86%25%20of%20college%20students%20say,their%20studies%20and%20other%20commitments

 # **🛠️ Tools Utilized** <a name="Tools-Utilized"></a>